Operation Tonga: Battle of Merville Gun Battery

 Of the three gliders assigned to the operation, only two arrived in Normandy; one having to abort and land in England.
 The remaining two were hit by anti-aircraft fire on their run-in.
 One landed around 2 mi away, the other at the edge of the battery's minefield.
 The troops from this glider became involved in a fire fight with German troops heading to reinforce the battery garrison.
 Otway launched the assault as soon as the first glider overshot the battery, ordering the explosives to be detonated to form two paths through the outer perimeter, through which the paratroopers attacked.
 The defenders were alerted by the explosions and opened fire, inflicting heavy casualties.

 Only four men assigned to assault Casemate Four survived long enough to reach it, which they disabled by firing into apertures and throwing grenades into air vents.
 The other casemates were cleared with fragmentation and white phosphorus grenades as the German crews had neglected to lock the doors leading into the battery.
 A number of prisoners were taken by the paratroopers, and explosives were then readied to disable the artillery pieces inside the battery.
-It was discovered that the pieces were not modern 150 mm calibre weapons, but were instead Czechoslovakian First World War-era 100 mm field howitzers.
+It was discovered that the pieces were not modern 150 mm calibre weapons, but were instead Czechoslovak First World War-era 100 mm field howitzers.

 The paratroopers did the best with the explosives they had, using Gammon bombs to disable one gun and jamming shells into the muzzles of the others.
 However, the job was less than thorough as at least one gun went back into action when the Germans later re-occupied the battery.
 Having completed the assault, the paratroopers gathered the German prisoners and their wounded and withdrew, having no wish to remain by the battery.
 The battalion possessed no radio and if no signal were received by the light cruiser HMS Arethusa, by 05:30, it would begin shelling the battery as a contingency.

-The paratroopers had achieved their primary objective, but at a heavy cost, with fifty dead and twenty-five wounded; a casualty rate of exactly fifty percent.
+The paratroopers had achieved their primary objective, but at a heavy cost, with fifty dead and twenty-five wounded; a casualty rate of exactly fifty per cent.
 The battalion then attacked Le Plein, securing the village by expelling the platoon-sized German garrison.
 The survivors retired to a planned rendezvous point at 05:30, the battalion too understrength to achieve its other objectives.